 Until 1882, Helen Keller was a happy, healthy child in the state of Alabama.
 Her blindness and deafness didn't arise from a birth defect.
 Instead, she developed a brain fever that took away her senses of hearing and sight when she was 19 months old.

 Young Helen Keller holding poodle

 In addition to a younger sister, Mildred Keller, Helen also had two stepbrothers, Simpson and James.
-She also had a younger brother, Phillips, whom Helen helped name.
-While Helen didn't mention her stepbrothers much in her writings beyond getting them gifts, she did discuss walking hand-in-hand with her sister and attempting to talk to her with her primitive language.
+Both Simpson and James Keller were Arthur's children from his first marriage.
+James was a teen as Helen was growing up, and it is noted that he attempted to control her prior to Anne's arrival.
+It is also documented in Anne's letters in Helen's autobiography that he is the only one that tried to curb Helen's willfullness as a child.
+While Helen unintentionally terrorized her parents and siblings, James tried to stand his ground to get her to behave.
+Helen also had a younger brother, Phillips, whom Helen helped name.
+While Helen didn't mention her brothers much in her writings, she did discuss walking hand-in-hand with her sister and attempting to talk to her with her primitive language.
 Once Helen learned to speak, Mildred became a close confidant.

 Helen Keller (left) 'listens' to her teacher, Anne Sullivan, 1897

 Becoming an Adult

 Given her physical challenges, Helen didn't have a typical adult family life.
 She lived in Wrentham with John A. Macy and Anne Sullivan after the two married in 1905.
 Macy, an editor of Keller's biography, was a great friend to her.
 Helen seemed happy in this new home, and John created a system for her to take walks.
 However, the marriage didn't last forever.
 While the two never divorced, John and Anne became estranged in about 1914, and they parted ways.
 Helen remained with Anne.

 Peter Fagan: Her Boyfriend